MicrosoftDocs/Viva/WorkplaceAnalytics/Tutorials/power-bi-glint-2.md

    * **Auto-refresh** &ndash; Keep this setting disabled
    * **Meeting and attendee exclusions** &ndash; Select the preferred rules for your tenant

-   > [!Important]
+   >[!Important]
-   > If you try to delete a predefined metric, you'll see a warning that the deletion might disable portions of the Power BI dashboard and reduce query results.
+   >If you try to delete a predefined metric, you'll see a warning that the deletion might disable portions of the Power BI dashboard and reduce query results.
 In turn, this can limit your ability to visualize collaboration patterns.
 Depending on the metric you delete, you might disable a single Power BI chart, several charts, or all the charts.
 Select **Cancel** to retain the metric.

 4. In **Select filters**, select **Active only** for "**Which measured employees do you want to include?**" and then, optionally, you can further filter for the population of interest for the dashboard.
 For more details about filter and metric options, see [Create a Person Query](./person-queries.md).
 5. In **Organizational data**, keep the preselected **Organization** and **LevelDesignation** attributes that the dashboard requires and up to three more that match up with the attributes included in your Glint data.

-   > [!Important]
+   >[!Important]
-   > If you remove the required, preselected **Organizational data** attributes, you might disable one or more Power BI charts.
+   >If you remove the required, preselected **Organizational data** attributes, you might disable one or more Power BI charts.

 6. Select **Run** to run the query, which can take a few minutes up to a few hours to complete.
-7. In **Queries** > **Results**, after the query successfully runs, select the **Download** icon for the **Behavior patterns for Glint** query results, select **PBI template**, and then select **OK** to download the template.
+7. In **Query designer** > **Results**, after the results successfully run, select the **Download** icon for the **Behavior patterns for Glint** query results, select **PBI template**, and then select **OK** to download the template.

 ## Load the data in Power BI